Category: Board of Directors

 Dr. Tomekia Luckett is currently the Associate Dean for Nursing Continuing Professional Development at Walden University.
 Dr. Luckett is a sought-after presenter and prolific author.
 Her books include a number of devotionals and prayer journals for nurses.

 Dr. Luckett has held a number of high-profile leadership positions within the Mississippi Nurses’ Association.
-She served as the Director for the Council on Nursing Education 2017-2021, District 7 Executive Board 2013-2015, and Council on Nursing Research Committee, member at large 2012-2013.
-Additionally, she was elected to serve as a Delegate, 2023 for the American Nurses Association Membership Assembly.
+She served as the Director for the Councils on Nursing Education and Organizational Affairs, District 7 Executive Board, and Council on Nursing Research Committee, member at large.
+Additionally, she was elected to serve as a Delegate for the American Nurses Association Membership Assembly.

 Dr. Luckett earned a PhD from the University of Southern Mississippi with a focus on nursing leadership.
 Dr. Luckett’s MSN and BSN are from William Carey University.
 She holds an ADN degree from Southwest MS Community College.